 - NATO has recently boosted its exercise programme in light of the changed security environment.

 - Exercises are planned in advance and vary in scope, duration and form – ranging between live exercises in the field to computer-assisted exercises that take place in a classroom.

-- To foster and support interoperability, NATO exercises are as open as possible to all formal partner countries.
+- To foster and support interoperability, NATO exercises are as open as possible to partner countries.

 - The Alliance has been conducting exercises since 1951.